-The Spring edition of the online course on Basic Principles of International Communications Regulation and Policy will start on January 27, 2020.
-Registration is now open!
+The Spring edition of the online course on Basic Principles of International Communications Regulation and Policy started on January 27, 2020

 The creation of the Program enables the law school to build upon past accomplishments, produce opportunities for formal research and scholarship, and provide a solid foundation to those aspiring to enter the international communications field.

 The Director General of the International Telecommunication Satellite Organization (ITSO), Mr. Patrick Masambu, will discuss the current legal challenges for satellite technology, and the opportunities these technologies provide for economic development.
 He will address the international legal framework for the deployment, operation and disposal of satellites, and how they are used to achieve a more just economic development that benefits all countries worldwide.
 This presentation is aimed at practitioners who work in the field of satellite law, as well as students that are interested in contemporary topics of international law.
 The program is sponsored by the Program on International Communications Regulation and Policy at American University Washington College of Law, in cooperation with ITSO.